cab-1729/Baywatch/README.md

 This project has no affiliation with the site _PirateBay_.
 The code for this project was written by reverse engineering the website.

 ## Usage

+_A `demonstration.cast` file is provided in the repo.
+This can be run with `asciinema` to get an idea what this looks like_

 1. Run the Perl script and you will be prompted for a search string.
 2. Above the prompt are displayed the categories that will be searched.